Apple Search Ads filters: management streamliners

 The system will automatically apply the filter and show all the keywords for the selected campaigns.
 It doesn’t matter which account or app these campaigns are associated with.

-- Filter out enabled Exact Match keywords with conversions and Cost per Goal above the specified threshold.
+- Filter out enabled Exact Match keywords with trials and Cost per Trial above the specified threshold.
 In our case, it’s $20.
 Filter them by spend to see where you lose.

-These keywords don’t fall under your goals (Target CPG).
+These keywords don’t fall under your KPI (Target Cost per Trial).
 One of the easiest methods to boost performance and reduce spend waste is to lower bids.
 Let’s reduce them by 20%.

 5. Choose ‘Continue to preview’ to make sure that everything is correct and apply changes.
 They immediately synchronize with your Apple Search Ads account.

 You can go even further and fully automate this flow by using SearchAdsHQ automatic rules.